natibiruk08/web-scraper/README.md

 - **Tailwind CSS**: For styling and responsive design
 - **shadcn/ui**: Component library for UI elements
 - **Lucide React**: For icons
+- **Puppeteer**: Headless browser used for scraping job content from dynamic pages

 ## Installation